 2. Get a Certification from a Physician

-To qualify for an MMJ card in Georgia, you’ll need to be examined by a medical physician who can attest that you have one or more qualifying medical conditions.
+To qualify for a Georgia Medical Marijuana Card, you’ll need to be examined by a medical physician who can attest that you have one or more qualifying medical conditions.
 The physician will also need to sign a physician certification form and you’ll both need to sign a waiver form.
-Because Georgia’s limited medical marijuana program doesn’t protect physicians from recommending cannabis products, it can be difficult to find a doctor who is willing to provide a certification.
+Because Georgia’s limited medical marijuana program doesn’t protect physicians from recommending cannabis products, it can be challenging to find a doctor who is willing to provide a certification.

 If your primary care physician doesn’t offer this service, you’ll need to get copies of your medical records and find a doctor who can recommend medical cannabis.
 Fortunately, Heally makes this easy for you.
 We connect you with a licensed physician in your state, so you can get through this step quickly and easily.
 We’ll book you in for a marijuana telehealth appointment with a doctor, so you can get your card without leaving the comfort of your home.